hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Overview.md

 ## Reorg-compatible privacy

-In v1.4, using private transactions in a network using a consensus mechanism where forks occur (that is, PoW algorithms or Clique) is an early access feature.
+In v1.4, using private transactions in a network using a consensus mechanism where forks occur (that is, PoW algorithms) is an early access feature.
 For example, using private transactions on Ropsten.

 Do not use private transactions in production environments using consensus mechanisms where forks